-Have you ever wondered why your users don’t continue to use your app after their initial contact with the onboarding or after the sign-up?
+Ever wondered why your users don’t continue using your app after their initial contact with the onboarding or after the sign-up?

-There are various reasons why that might happen, but, be honest, have you thought about implementing some psychological concepts in your app’s user onboarding?
+A lot of onboarding is about psychology.
+With that in mind, have you thought about implementing some psychological concepts in your app’s user onboarding?

-Psychology doesn’t merely help us to create better marketing campaigns or user interfaces.
-Whether you are a manufacturer or a SaaS business, psychology should be present in any department or field of your company.
-Implementing different psychological concepts will help any product to acquire and retain more users.
+Psychology doesn’t just help us create better marketing campaigns or user interfaces.
+For SaaS businesses especially, psychology should be present in any department or field.
+Implementing different psychological concepts will help your product to acquire and retain more users.

-Understanding users’ behaviour and how their brain work is crucial in order to create greater user onboarding processes, and if you want to understand user behaviour and to decide which psychological concepts to implement, we will first need to understand what motivates and guides them to take action.
+Understanding users’ behaviour and how they think is crucial in order to create more effective user onboarding processes.
+If you want to understand user behaviour and decide which psychological concepts to implement, you first need to understand what motivates and guides them to take action.

 As Plato once said:

 “Human behaviour flows from three main sources: desire, emotion, and knowledge.”